lubuntu-team/manual/source/2/2.5/2.5.3/vlc.rst

 To change settings with codecs choose the :guilabel:`Input/codecs` tab.
 To change your settings for hardware-accelerated decoding use the :guilabel:`Hardware-accelerated decoding` which you can choose a specific kind of decoding.
 To change your default optical device the drop down menu next to :guilabel:`Default optical device` to change your default optical device.

+To view your settings for subtitles anhd on screen display choose the :guilabel:`Subtitles/OSD` tab.
+To disable the On secreen display uncheck the :guilabel:`Enable On Screen Display` checkbok.
+The checkbox :guilabel:`Show media title on video start` shows the video title at the start of a video.
+The :guilabel:`Position` menu lets you choose where to show the media title.

 To view your hotkey settings use the  :guilabel:`Hotkeys` tab.
 The column :guilabel:`Action` describes what your keyboard shortcut will do.
 The Column :guilabel:`Hotkey` is the keyboard shortcut to do what is said in the :guilabel:`Action` column.
 To change your keyboard shortcut doulbe click on the shortcut in the :guilabel:`Hotkey` column and press the keyboard combination you want to set it to.
 To change what scrolling verically does for use the :guilabel:`Mouse wheel vertical axis control` menu.
 To choose what to do with horitzonal scrolling use the :guilabel:`Mouse wheel horizontal axis control`.

 Version
 -------